Sajin Vass Gunawardena: Early career

 As per media reports, in 1995, Sajin started working as a Project Development Manager with the Grayline Group.
 He reportedly used his father's position to access BOI.
 However, during an interview given to local magazine Business Today, Sajin said that he started working with Hayleys.

 Sajin attempted to join politics during his early working career and approached sitting Prime Minister's office for a position.
 He was however refused a place by Ranil Wickremesinghe, Prime Minister who was told that Sajin had a criminal track record.
 As per media reports, Ranil Wickremesinghe advised Sajin to clear his name first.

 Sajin then migrated to Dubai to work with Trico and allegedly fell out with the management.
 It was during his stay in Dubai, the then Leader of the Opposition Mahinda Rajapakse travelled to Dubai and Sajin happened to meet him and escorted him around in Dubai.
 Sajin subsequently returned to Colombo to join politics when asked by Mahinda Rajapakse.

 Political career

 In 2010, Sajin contested and won elections from Galle constituency in Sri Lanka as a United People's Freedom Alliance candidate.
 He has also served as coordinating secretary on trade and foreign affairs to the President of Sri Lanka.
 Prior to entering parliament in 2010 he was a member of the southern provincial council.

 Controversies

 Sajin has been accused of and has been involved in several controversies ranging from fraud, criminal record, remand time, fraud bureau investigations, unpaid loans, spying, overstepping and unfulfilled promises.
-He was widely criticised for his role as CEO of Mihin Lanka and several allegations were made.